nokia/RED/red_help/user_guide/unicode.html.md

-## Unicode - handling testcases with language specific characters.
+## Unicode - handling testcases with language specific characters

 Eclipse by default is not configured to interpret and display language specific characters in text editors.